Danish-Mahboob/CypherSyntax/README.md

 It aims to provide comprehensive educational content through a series of detailed articles, covering everything from understanding basic syntax to building full-fledged decentralized applications.

-Here's the step-by-step curriculum we will follow to build the most robust learning resource for Gnolang:-
+Here's the step-by-step curriculum we will follow to build the most robust learning resource hub for Gnolang:-

 __1. Introduction to Gnolang:__